DataFire/Integrations/integrations/generated/google_analytics/README.md

 #### Input
 * input `object`
   * accountId **required** `string`: ID of the account which the given web property belongs to.
+  * webPropertyId **required** `string`: Web property ID to retrieve the Google Ads links for.
-  * max-results `integer`: The maximum number of webProperty-AdWords links to include in this response.
+  * max-results `integer`: The maximum number of webProperty-Google Ads links to include in this response.
-  * start-index `integer`: An index of the first webProperty-AdWords link to retrieve.
+  * start-index `integer`: An index of the first webProperty-Google Ads link to retrieve.
 Use this parameter as a pagination mechanism along with the max-results parameter.
-  * webPropertyId **required** `string`: Web property ID to retrieve the AdWords links for.
   * alt `string` (values: json): Data format for the response.
   * fields `string`: Selector specifying which fields to include in a partial response.
   * key `string`: API key.
 Your API key identifies your project and provides you with API access, quota, and reports.
 Required unless you provide an OAuth 2.0 token.